-- Macrobials are insects, mites and beneficial nematodes that when released will parasitize and feed on pests.
+- Macrobials are insects, mites, and beneficial nematodes that feed on pests.

 What are macrobials?

 Macrobials, also known as invertebrate biocontrol agents, are natural enemies of pests.
-They include mites, insect predators, parasitioids and entomopathogenic (insect-killing) nematodes (or EPNs).
+They include predatory mites, insect predators, parasitic wasps, and entomopathogenic (insect-killing) nematodes (EPN).

-Useful background information on some key pests and their management with macrobial biocontrol agents can be found in the Applied Bionomics Bio-control Handbook.
-Some examples are provided below:
+Find more information on some key pests and macrobials in the Applied Bionomics Bio-control Handbook.

-- Amblyseius swirskii: The predatory mite A. swirskii is one of the most successful commercial natural enemies in covered crops.
-It is a generalist predator and is used commercially to control the major greenhouse pests; thrips, whiteflies and mites.
+The predatory mite Amblyseius swirskii is one of the most successful commercial natural enemies in covered crops.
+It is a generalist predator that can feed on major greenhouse pests.
+Those include thrips, whiteflies, and herbivorous mites.

-- Watch a video from Bionema to see how the predator A. swirskii actively manages the whitefly pest in the glasshouse.
+- Watch this video to learn how the predator A. swirskii actively manages the whitefly pest in the glasshouse.